tonedefdev/microservice_app/README.md

 helm install kind-ingress-nginx ./kind-ingress-nginx-0.1.0.tgz --namespace=ingress-nginx --create-namespace
 ```

-Once Helm has finished deploying all of the resources for the ingress-nginx controller to your Kind cluster \-\- Helm will give the following output:
+Helm will give the following output once it has finished deploying all of the resources for the ingress-nginx controller to your Kind cluster:
 ```txt
 NAME: kind-ingress-nginx
 LAST DEPLOYED: Mon Aug 24 21:23:11 2020